Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-airlimp/TASKS.md

     Occupation: 17-2141.00 - Mechanical Engineers
     Industry: 336310: Motor Vehicle Gasoline Engine and Engine Parts Manufacturing List of tasks:
+    -Read and interpret blueprints, technical drawings, schematics, or computer-generated reports.See more occupations related to this task.
+    -Research, design, evaluate, install, operate, or maintain mechanical products, equipment, systems or processes to meet requirements.See more occupations related to              this task.
+    -Confer with engineers or other personnel to implement operating procedures, resolve system malfunctions, or provide technical information.See more occupations related            to this task.
+    -Develop, coordinate, or monitor all aspects of production, including selection of manufacturing methods, fabrication, or operation of product designs.See more                    occupations related to this task.
+    -Investigate equipment failures or difficulties to diagnose faulty operation and recommend remedial actions.
     List of skills:
+    -Active Listening — Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not              interrupting at inappropriate times.See more occupations related to this skill.
+    -Critical Thinking — Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.See more                  occupations related to this skill.
+    -Mathematics — Using mathematics to solve problems.See more occupations related to this skill.
+    -Reading Comprehension — Understanding written sentences and paragraphs in work related documents.See more occupations related to this skill.
+    -Science — Using scientific rules and methods to solve problems.
     Required credentials and years of experience:
     Job type:
     Location: on remote